Tech-at-DU/React-Redux-Tetris-Tutorial/P05-Arranging-the-Page/readme.md

 - **Score:** Shows the game score
 - **Buttons:** Shows the game buttons

-Notice the cells in the lower left and right corner are not being used.
+Notice the cells in the lower left and right corners are not being used.

 The gap between cells is an option that can be set with CSS Grid.
 You will make that the same size as one grid square.